 Step 3: get your resume in order

 It’s also a good idea to consider any personal development you want to undertake while travelling.
-We’ve put together an article on how travelling will make you better at your job, which may give you a few ideas to get started.
+We’ve put together an article on how to maximise professional development on a travel career break, which may give you a few ideas to get started.